-ECHA understands that you predict the properties of the Substance using a read-across hypothesis which
+ECHA understands that you predict some of the properties of the Substance using a readacross hypothesis which

 (1) is based on the formation of common (bio)transformation products.
-The properties of your Substance are predicted based on a based on a worst-case approach.

-Based on the studies you provided with the source substances 4)-15), ECHA understands that you predict the properties of the Substance also using a read-across hypothesis which
+Based on the studies you provided with the source substances 4)-15) ECHA understands that you predict some of the properties of the Substance using a read-across hypothesis which

-(2) assumes that different compounds have the same type of effects.
-The properties of your Substance are predicted to be quantitatively equal to those of the source substance.
+(2) assumes that different compounds have similar properties.

+The properties of your Substance are predicted to be quantitatively equal to those of the source substances.

-ECHA notes the following shortcoming(s) with regards to prediction(s) of toxicological and ecotoxicological properties.
+ECHA notes the following shortcoming(s) with regards to prediction(s) toxicological and ecotoxicological properties.